CISecurity/ControlsAssessmentSpecification/control-16/control-16.12.rst

 	#.
 Identify and enumerate software verified by a static tool (M2)
 	#.
 Identify and enumerate software not verified by a static tool (M3)
 #.
 Use Input 1 :code:`GV5` to identify dynamic analysis tools
 #.
-For each software identified in Operation 1, determine if it is verified by a dynaic tool identified in Operation 4
+For each software identified in Operation 1, determine if it is verified by a dynamic tool identified in Operation 4
 	#.
 Identify and enumerate software verified by a dynamic tool (M4)
 	#.
 Identify and enumerate software not verified by a dynamic tool (M5)